pubky/pkarr/README.md

 ## How do we get there?

- - [x] Test Mainline_DHT's [Nodejs implementation](https://github.com/webtorrent/bittorrent-dht) to understand its behaviour.
+ - [x] Test Mainline_DHT's [Nodejs implementation](https://github.com/webtorrent/bittorrent-dht) to confirm its behaviour under favorable conditions.
  - [ ] Build a quick Proof of Concept of servers and clients.
+     - [ ] Trustless endpoints proxying GET and PUT request to the DHT.
+     - [ ] Web app to create and query records.
+     - [ ] Auto refresh records (conservatively).
+     - [ ] Trusted DNS over HTTPs server to work with OS DNS resolvers.
- - [ ] Test the PoC with as many volunteers as we can, and get feedback.
+ - [ ] Test the PoC with as many volunteers as we can, stress test it, and get feedback.
  - [ ] Reach a stable and minimal API between clients and servers.
  - [ ] Reimplement the Client in Rust and Javascript, after the initial feedback.
  - [ ] Reimplement the server and the DHT in Rust, to make it more accessible for future improvements.